Génesis Vera

 Génesis Vera Fernández is a Mexican model and beauty pageant titleholder who was crowned Miss Earth México.
 She became Mexico's representative to Miss Earth 2025 in which she achieved a Top 12 placement.

 Pageantry

-Vera joined the Miss Earth Veracruz competition, at the final held in the teatro Francisco Javier Clavijero, Veracruz City on April 14, 2024, She representing her home province Boca del Río.
-At the end of the event, she was crowned Miss Earth Veracruz 2025 by outgoing titleholder Naomy Cámara.
-After winning, Génesis was announced as Miss Earth México 2025 by National Director Paul Marsell of Miss Earth México.
+In 2024, Vera received the title of Miss Earth Veracruz, thus gaining the responsibility of representing her state in the Miss Earth Mexico pageant.
+The following year, she was announced as Miss Earth México 2025 and crowned by National Director Paul Marsell.

 Vera flew to the Philippines to be part of Miss Earth in October 20.
 She competed from various preliminary competition across the Philippines and participated in several environmental activities such as school tours, tree planting, and environmental seminars.
 Part of the program is to provide an advocacy from each delegate.

 Diring the finals night of Miss Earth 2025 pageant, held at the Okada Manila in Parañaque, Metro Manila on November 5, 2025.
 Vera won the award of "Miss People's Choice".
 She was also called as one of the Top 12 semifinalists.